Yuzhno-Kurilsk: History

 The history of Yuzhno-Kurilsk is connected with the history of the Kuril Islands as a whole.
-In Russia, the Kuril Islands first became known after an expedition by Russian explorer Ivan Moskvitin and his companions, after which another explorer Kolobov in 1646 talked of the Ainus—the indigenous inhabitants of the Kuriles.
+In Russia, the Kuril Islands first became known after an expedition by Russian explorer Ivan Moskvitin and his companions, after which another explorer named Kolobov in 1646 talked of the Ainus—the indigenous inhabitants of the Kuriles.
 According to some Japanese sources, Kunashir became known to Russians later than the other islands of the Kuril chain.

 After that, the Kuriles, Sakhalin, and Hokkaido were explored and settled both by the Russians and Japanese.
 By the end of the 18th century, first settlements of Russian exiles and volunteers appeared on the Kuriles.
 Also, along with Ainu settlements, the islands had a Japanese trading post and fortified settlements with military garrisons.
 In 1769, Lieutenant Ivan Chyorny was informed that the Japanese on Kunashir had founded a settlement with a fortress and a permanent garrison.